vectara/py-vectara-agentic/docs/usage.md

 - The arguments for this tool are defined using Python's `pydantic` package with the `Field` class.
 By defining the tool in this way, we provide a good description for each argument so that the agent LLM can easily understand the tool's functionality and how to use it properly.
+Each argument corresponds to a metadata attribute for documents in the Vectara corpus.
+  The agent will provide these arguments based on the user's query to filter the matching search results returned by the RAG tool.
-- The `query` argument is added automatically to the RAG tool, and you don't need to specify it here
+- The `query` argument is added automatically to the RAG tool, so you don't need to specify it here.

 You can also define an argument to support optional conditional arguments, for example: